Serpensin/CustomModules-CSharp/README.md

 1. **Requirements**: .NET 9 SDK, Windows OS
 2. **Build**: `dotnet build`
 3. **Run**: `dotnet run` or launch the WinForms app via Visual Studio

-## UIController
-See [UIController/README.md](UIController/README.md) for details on the UIController component.

 ## License
 See LICENSE (if present) for license information.